AtjonTV/ShellyInsights/README.md

 > It is far from production grade software, and will never come close.
 > Use at your own risk.

-ShellyInsights is a desktop app that allows fetching and show statistics from a [Shelly Pro 3EM](https://www.shelly.com/products/shelly-pro-3em-x1) power monitor.
+ShellyInsights is a desktop app that allows fetching and show statistics from a [Shelly Pro 3EM](https://www.shelly.com/products/shelly-pro-3em-x1) energy monitor.

 The Shelly must be installed properly, according to its manual, and connected to a network.